Bonkahe/SunshineClouds/README.md

 ## Installation
 1. Download Repo (zip works just fine)
+2. Activate Plugin (Project->Project Settings->Plugins->SunshineClouds)
-2. Pull ["SunShineClouds"](https://github.com/Bonkahe/SunshineClouds/tree/main/SunShineClouds) folder into your project in a out of the way location.
+2. Pull addons folder into your project.

 ### Installation Cont.
 Option A:
-1. Add ["CloudsPrefab.tscn"](https://github.com/Bonkahe/SunshineClouds/blob/main/SunShineClouds/CloudsPrefab.tscn) to your scene, works out of the gate, but will need to be plugged into your directional light and enviroment.
+1. Add ["CloudsPrefab.tscn"](https://github.com/Bonkahe/SunshineClouds/blob/main/addons/SunshineVolumetricClouds/CloudsPrefab.tscn) to your scene, works out of the gate, but will need to be plugged into your directional light and enviroment, also the quad will not automatically follow your camera, so if you get too far out of the origin point the clouds may disapear.

 ### Installation Cont.
 Option B:
 1. Add MeshInstance3D to your scene.
+2. Child the new MeshInstance3D to your camera, to ensure it does not get culled.
-2. Set new MeshInstance3D mesh to a quad mesh.
+3. Set new MeshInstance3D mesh to a quad mesh.
-3. Set new MeshInstance3D material to one of the quality settings in the SunShineClouds (Default, Low, High)
+4. Set new MeshInstance3D material to one of the quality settings in the SunShineClouds (Default, Low, High)
-4. Right click your scene node and add a new child Node of type "CloudsController"
+5. Right click your scene node and add a new child Node of type "CloudsController"
-5. Set CloudsController Sun Light to your scene Directional Light
+6. Set CloudsController SunLight to your scene Directional Light
-6. Set CloudsController Sky Material to your selected material (the one you put into the MeshInstance3D)
-7. Optionally: Add your environment resource to the OptionalWorldEnvironment variable in the CloudsController.
+7. Add your environment to the WorldEnvironment variable in the CloudsController.

 ## Contribution
 A couple important things to make note of here, this project is meant to as much as possible be a very bare bones system, I want it to be extended in peoples projects, to make it as multi-purpose as possible.